scrtlabs/SupernovaDocs/node runners/registration.md

 `secretd init-enclave`

-If `init-enclave` was succssful, you should see `attestation_cert.der` created.
+If `init-enclave` was successful, you should see `attestation_cert.der` created.
 This is the _attestation certificate_ which we will need for the next step.

 #### Check your certificate is valid